ConservationInternational/trends.earth/LDMP/help/source/about.rst

 About
 =====

-The toolbox was produced as part of the project "Enabling the use of global data sources to assess and monitor land degradation at multiple scales", funded by the Global Environment Facility.
+trends.earth was produced as part of the project "Enabling the use of global data sources to assess and monitor land degradation at multiple scales", funded by the Global Environment Facility.

-Contributors to the documentation and toolbox include Yengoh Genesis [1]_, Mariano Gonzalez-Roglich [2]_, Monica Noon [2]_, Lennart Olsson [1]_, Tristan Schnader [2]_, Anna Tengberg [1]_, and Alex Zvoleff [2]_.
+Contributors to the documentation and trends.earth include Yengoh Genesis [1]_, Mariano Gonzalez-Roglich [2]_, Monica Noon [2]_, Lennart Olsson [1]_, Tristan Schnader [2]_, Anna Tengberg [1]_, and Alex Zvoleff [2]_.